ettoremessina/fitting-with-mlp-using-tensorflow/parametric-curve-in-space-fitting/README.md

                     [--loss LOSS]

-pmc3t_fit.py fits a parametric curve in space dataset using a configurable multilayer perceptron with two output neurons
+pmc3t_fit.py fits a parametric curve in space dataset using a configurable multilayer perceptron with three output neurons

 optional arguments:
  -h, --help                       show this help message and exit